 I’m aware that the thought of connecting with others during self-isolation or home working sounds contradictory, but ‘connection’ doesn’t have to mean physical contact.

-For all the downsides that can come with working from home (loneliness, boredom and feelings of lack-of-purpose), now would be the perfect time to reach out to friends and family members, to reconnect, catch up and distract yourselves from the shitstorm outside and your anxieties about it all.
+For all the downsides that may come with working from home, one of the biggest upsides involves having more time to reconnect with friends and family; more time to catch up and distract yourselves from the shit-storm outside and your any anxieties you might have about it all.
 It takes a few minutes to arrange a call or FaceTime, and the payoff will be tenfold.

-4. GET COMPANY
+4. FIND UNCONVENTIONAL COMPANY

 As always, if you're struggling with your Emotional Wellbeing or Mental Health during these turbulent times, please visit our help page for access to our Helpline and more Mental Health resources.